giana9/small-business-website/README.md

 ## ☆ How to Run the Project

-1. Download the project folder
+1. Download ZIP
+2. Open folder
-2. Extract all files
+3. Extract all files
-2. Open **index.html** in any browser
+4. Open **index.html** in any browser

 ---